 On-the-day settlement risk arises when the Group initiates payment or delivery to the counterparty and continues until the reciprocal payment or delivery is received.
-With Delivery Versus Payment (DVP) settlement, the risk of credit loss on the principal is effectively eliminated, but may give rise to other risks in the case of non-delivery.
-Free of Payment (FOP) transactions represent a certain level of credit risk as the Group will be exposed to the credit loss of the full principal amount as well as the market risk during settlement until a replacement transaction is completed.
+With Delivery Versus Payment ("DVP") settlement, the risk of credit loss on the principal is effectively eliminated, but may give rise to other risks in the case of non-delivery.
+These risks are daily monitored and are mitigated through processes and/or limits that regulate the volume of business against counterparties.

+Free of Payment ("FOP") transactions represent a certain level of credit risk as the Group will be exposed to the credit loss of the full principal amount as well as the market risk during settlement until a replacement transaction is completed.
 The Group's key controls include: